Cheap Car Insurance in 2026: How to Find Affordable Coverage

 Red Flags When Shopping for Cheap Coverage

 Company Financial Instability: Insurers with poor AM Best ratings (below B+) may struggle to pay claims.
 Saving $20 monthly means nothing if your insurer can't cover a $15,000 claim.
-Compare car insurance companies by ratings and reviews before committing — and note that State Farm was downgraded from A++ to A+ by AM Best in November 2025, a reminder that even top carriers can shift.
+Note that State Farm was downgraded from A++ to A+ by AM Best in November 2025 — a reminder that even top carriers can shift.
+Compare car insurance companies by ratings and reviews before committing.

 Excessive Coverage Gaps: Policies lacking uninsured motorist protection, medical payments coverage, or adequate liability limits leave dangerous financial exposure.
 Several states — including California, Virginia, Utah, and North Carolina — updated their minimum coverage requirements in 2025.
-Verify you're meeting the latest thresholds by checking car insurance requirements and laws by state.
+Verify you're meeting the latest thresholds by checking what to look for when shopping for car insurance.

 Poor Claims Service: Reading reviews reveals patterns of denied claims, slow payments, or inadequate settlements.
 Check J.D.
 Power ratings, Consumer Reports, and NAIC complaint data.
 In 2025, auto insurance complaints rose 7.5% industry-wide, so vetting your insurer has never been more important.
 Erie Insurance topped J.D.
 Power's 2025 Claims Satisfaction Study at 743/1,000, while the industry average was just 700/1,000.